 The “village” itself is quaint and somewhat interesting.
 It’s a great place to buy souvenirs for friends and family.

-But the real attraction for me is taking in the 360 view of the city, right from the center.
+But the real attraction for me is taking in the 360 views of the city, right from the center.

 You can see the downtown cluster, the sprawling neighborhood of Belen, or the many glistening towers of Poblado and beyond.

 Fun fact: there are a series of concrete slides that will take you down off the top of the hill.
-It’s fun!
+Find them, it’s fun!

 Eat at Mercado del Rio

-There’s an amazing gastronomic dining destination in town known as Mercado del Rio.
+There’s an amazing gastronomic dining destination here known as Mercado del Rio.

 It’s a massive warehouse in Ciudad del Rio that has been converted into a mid to upscale food court (for lack of a better word).

-This place was a pioneer within Colombia, but has since introduced offshoots in Medellin like the Mercado del Tranvia (also cool, but small) in downtown Medellin or the new market in Bogota.
+This place was a pioneer within Colombia but has since spawned competitive offshoots in Medellin like the Mercado del Tranvia (small, but still very cool) in the Buenos Aires neighborhood of Medellin or the new market in Bogota.

-It was modeled on places like the Chelsea Market in Manhattan, a place were patrons can come and choose from nearly 50 different restaurant stalls.
+The Mercado del Rio was modeled on places like the Chelsea Market in Manhattan, a place where patrons can come and choose from nearly 50 different restaurant stalls.